 The Bank can elect to classify non-trading equity instruments at FVOCI.
 This election will be used for certain equity investments for strategic or longer -term investment purposes.
 The FVOCI election is made upon initial recognition, on an instrument-by-instrument basis and once made is irrevocable.
 Gains and losses on these instruments including when derecognized/sold are recorded in OCI and are not subsequently reclassified to the Statement of Income.
 Dividends received are recorded in other income in the Statement of Income.
-Any transaction costs incurred upon purchase of the security are added to the cost basis of the security and are not reclassified to the Statement of Income in the security and are not reclassified to the statement of the security.
+Any transaction costs incurred upon purchase of the security are added to the cost basis of the security and are not reclassified to the Statement of Income on sale of the security.
 Transaction cost on disposal of equity instruments is recognized as an expense in the income statement.